presbrey/go-multiproxy/README.md

 ## Overview

-MultiProxy Client is a robust Go library designed to manage multiple HTTP/HTTPS proxies efficiently.
+MultiProxy Client is a robust Go library designed to manage multiple HTTP/HTTPS and SOCKS5 proxies efficiently.
 It provides a fault-tolerant and load-balanced approach to making HTTP requests through a pool of proxies, with features like automatic retries, backoff mechanisms, and proxy rotation.

 ## Features